In this article

 In your app's code, after initializing the SDK with your API key, set

-to a specific email address:Swift
+IterableAPI.emailto a specific email address:Swift

-let config = IterableConfig() IterableAPI.initialize(apiKey: "<YOUR_API_KEY>", launchOptions: launchOptions, config: config) IterableAPI.email = "docs@iterable.com"
+let config = IterableConfig() IterableAPI.initialize(apiKey: "<YOUR_API_KEY>", launchOptions:launchOptions, config:config) IterableAPI.email = "user@example.com"

 Objective-C

-IterableConfig *config = [[IterableConfig alloc] init]; [IterableAPI initializeWithApiKey:@"<YOUR_API_KEY>" launchOptions:launchOptions config:config] IterableAPI.email = @"docs@iterable.com";
+IterableConfig *config = [[IterableConfig alloc] init]; [IterableAPI initializeWithApiKey:@"<YOUR_API_KEY>" launchOptions:launchOptions, config:config] IterableAPI.email = @"user@example.com";

 -